Ysgol yr Hendre

 Ysgol yr Hendre ([ˈəskɔl ər ˈhɛndrɛ]) is a Welsh/Spanish-medium primary school in the large town of Trelew in Chubut Province, Argentina.
-It was opened on 6 March 2006, initially to teach children between three and five years of age in Welsh and Spanish.
+It was founded by Monica Graciela Jones in March of 1996 under the name 'Ysgol Feithrin Y Ddraig Fach' and classes were conducted in the out-building of her property.
+It was officially inaugurated by the effort of Catrin Morris on 6 March 2006, initially to teach children between three and five years of age in Spanish and Welsh in order to grow the school to become bilingual.
 The Chubut education authorities authorised the establishment of the school and supports its aims.